sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 ./gradlew -Dtest.baselineMode=true
 ```

-You can learn more about `baselineMode` in the [Baseline Mode] section.
+You can learn more about the baseline mode &ndash; the `test.baselineMode` property &ndash; in the [Baseline Mode]
+section.

 The bundle will run `UITestExample`.
-At this point, no comparison is made: in fact, the bundle only takes screenshots of
+At this point, no comparison is made: the bundle only takes screenshots of the
-the current layout of the Google page.
+current layout of the Google search page.

-Once the test execution is completed, you can find the screenshots created under the `src/test/resources/uicomparison/your_os/chrome`
+Once the test execution is completed, you can find the taken screenshots in `src/test/resources/uicomparison/your_os/chrome`
-directory (instead of `your_os/`, the bundle will create a directory `linux/`, `windows/`, or `mac/` depending on the
+(instead of `your_os/`, the bundle will create a directory `linux/`, `windows/`, or `mac/` depending on the operating
-operating system you're using).
+system you're using).

-You can also generate an Allure report to view the screenshots:
+You can also generate an Allure report with attached baseline screenshots:

 ```bash
 ./gradlew allureServe
 ```

-> **NOTE**: If you see any error related to report generation, download Allure and then generate the report with the
+**NOTE**: If you see the error `Cannot find allure commandline`, you need to download Allure and generate the report
-command `./gradlew downloadAllure allureServe`.
-You can learn more about report generation in the [Reports] guide.
+with the command `./gradlew downloadAllure allureServe`.
+Learn more about report generation in the [Reports] guide.

 An Allure report with the UI tests: